-Especially face, cheeks, nose, armpits, extremities, lower legs after shaving.
-In principle possible on the whole integument where occlusion is caused by clothing or by close contact.
+Mainly face, cheeks, nose, armpits, extremities, lower legs after shaving.
+In principle possible on the entire integument, where occlusion occurs through clothing or through close contact.

 Clinical featuresThis section has been translated automatically.

-Acutely occurring, solitary or multiple, punctiform (follicularly bound), also grouped, 0.1-0.2 cm large, flat, red papules or yellow-red papulo-pustules with a discreet red border.
+Acutely occurring, solitary or multiple, punctate (follicularly bound), also grouped, 0.1-0.2 cm, flat, red papules or yellow-red papulo-pustules with a discrete red fringe.
 The follicular inflammations are often pierced by a central hair.
-This finding is easily recognizable in the case of an infestation of terminal hair follicles (Note: only the clear follicular infestation defines the diagnosis!
-If vellus hair regions are affected (e.g. trunk), the relation to the follicle is not always clearly evident).
+This finding is easily recognized when terminal hair follicles are involved (Note: only clear follicular involvement defines the diagnosis!
+If vellus hair regions are affected (e.g. trunk), the relation to the follicle is not always clear).

-The superficial folliculitis does not exceed the follicular border.
-There is no perifollicular abscess formation (boils).
+Superficial folliculitis does not cross the follicular boundary.
+There is no perifollicular abscess formation (furuncle).

-There is a slight painfulness of the single folliculitis, if necessary also of the region, but more often itching.
-After approx. 5 days drying out and formation of a yellow-brown crust.
+There is slight painfulness of the individual florescence, possibly also of the region, but more frequently itching.
+After about 5 days, drying and formation of a yellow-brown crust.
 Complete healing without scarring.
-Recurrences are frequent if the cause is not eliminated.
+Recurrences are common if the triggering cause is not removed.

 HistologyThis section has been translated automatically.